I just got Click-baited... By Glowforge...

 TLDR - Glowforge laser = good, Glowforge materials and subscriptions = overpriced.

 -Glowforge laser, love it and use it all the time.
-Save money on yours with this coupon https://glowforge.us/r/QofYAh
+Dislike the extra BS that's getting added to the interface recently

 -Glowforge pro passthrough feature, awesome, works well, read more here https://support.glowforge.com/hc/en-us/articles/360047669153-Pro-Passthrough